Haleakala National Park, Maui Hawaii

 Found within Haleakala National Park boundaries;

-The summit area rises 10,023 feet above the ocean looks down into a massive crater some 7 miles across, 2 miles wide and close to 3000 ft deep.
+The summit area rises 10,023 feet above the ocean and looks down into a massive crater some 7 miles across, 2 miles wide and close to 3000 ft deep.
 At the summit the expansive views take in four islands on a clear day making it one of the most impressive experiences in all of Hawaii.
 Well over half of all Maui visitors visit Haleakala Crater.
 They make the arduous journey up the switchback road rising from sea level to 10,000 ft in only 38 miles…one of the shortest ascending roads to this elevation in the world.

-By sunset (which are also spectacular from up here) the summit is cooling quickly back down to the mid 50’s to low 60’s depending on the elevation.
+By sunset (which are also spectacular from up here) the summit is cooling quickly into the mid 50’s to low 60’s depending on the elevation.
 Two or so hours after sunset you’ll be scrambling for a jacket as the 50’s turn to 40’s rather quickly.
 However full moons are amazing from the summit (with guided ranger hikes too!) and if you time it right you can watch the sunset and the full moonrise at the same time!

 The park headquarters and entrance are located at around the 7000 ft elevation.
 Exhibits and displays here are very informative and you may even see the resident Nene Goose (Hawaii’s state bird) roaming around the grounds.
 Temperatures here are around 5 to 10 degrees warmer than the summit with several day hiking trails nearby at Hosmer Grove Campground.